Snorvarg/kitchen_sink/README.md

 You can find a real usage example in this project: https://github.com/Snorvarg/simplicity

-Example: (Also found in source file)
+Examples for Cake 2: (Also found in source file)

 	// Store an array of data about flowers.
 	$this->loadModel('KitchenSink');